 I have criminal records, now what?

-Having a criminal record does not mean that you cannot apply for a visa in Brazil but, as the process of getting a visa is analyzed case by case, it is difficult to forecast if a criminal record will invalidate your request for legal permission to stay in the country.
+Having a criminal record does not mean that you cannot apply for a visa in Brazil but, as the process of getting a visa is analysed case by case, it is difficult to forecast if a criminal record will invalidate your request for legal permission to stay in the country.

 Requesting a Brazilian Criminal Record Certificate

 If you have an RNE, you can obtain a Brazilian Criminal Record Certificate online directly on the Department of Federal Police website, clicking on "Antecedentes Criminais" (on the left menu), and then "Emissão".